 We are “A Christian Community Welcoming and Serving All People”.
 We enjoy being together, worshiping together, working together, and serving together.
 We welcome all who enter our doors, as each of us was welcomed in the past.
 We believe in each other, and who we are as a Christian Family.

 Our logo consists of the letter forms “C” and “U” (Camlachie United) surrounding and supporting an “Ichthys”, an ancient Christian symbol also known as a “Jesus Fish”.
 The bowl-like form also references the Bible story of feeding the crowd with 5 loaves and 2 fishes.
 Perhaps that is why we enjoy hosting many dinners throughout the year!

 Rev. David E. Van Patter began leading us in worship on the First Sunday of Advent, December 3, 2017.
-He came to us from The Olde West Oxford United Churches in Beachville, ON, and grew up on a farm south of Aylmer before going to Western University for a B.Sc. in Biology and then to Queen’s Theological College for his Masters of Divinity.
-His wife, the Reverend Jane Van Patter, continues her service as minister of St. David’s United Church in Woodstock.
-Weekly commutes by one or the other mean both get to enjoy time in Camlachie and Woodstock.
+He came to us from The Olde West Oxford United Churches in Beachville, ON.
+David grew up on a farm south of Aylmer before going to Western University for a B.Sc. in Biology and then to Queen’s Theological College for his Masters of Divinity.

 Our Office Administrator